Keizaal/Keizaal/TROUBLESHOOTING.md

 You should now see a list of all the .ini files present in Keizaal.
 You can edit and save these settings from this interface.

 ![](https://raw.githubusercontent.com/PierreDespereaux/Keizaal/main/assets/images/installation%20guide/10.%20Edit%20.inis.PNG)

+Some configuration settings may be stored in a non-.ini format.
+If that is the case you can edit them through the "Text Files" tab.
 ______________________________________________________________________________________________________________________________________________________________________